catch22apps/site/content/post/your-business-probably-shouldnt-build-a-mobile-app.md

 ## Conclusion

 If you're considering building an app for your business, don't get caught up in the app hype.
 Consider whether a responsive web application may better suite your needs.
 Even if you decide a mobile app is right for you, if price is an issue for your business, consider hiring us at Catch22.
-We're a new kind of software development company that works with pre-professional software engineers to develop awesome apps at an awesome price.
 Check out [our landing page for more info](http://catch22.tech).

 If you know a small business owner that's looking to build a mobile app and you think this article will help them, please share it and save them some money!